Test Your Agent

 Testing new agents is mandatory!

 AI agents are like people.
 They can give different answers to the same questions based on the instructions and information they're provided.
-The only way to know is to test.
+The only way to know what results you're going to get is to test.

-You wouldn't hire an employee without an interview, so don't release a new agent without testing.
+Just like you wouldn't hire an employee without an interview, you shouldn't release a new agent without testing.

-When you're done building your AI agent, it's important to run some tests and make sure it's answering questions and taking actions the way you expect.
+When you're done building and checking your AI agent, it's important to run some tests and make sure it's answering questions and taking actions the way you expect.

 This is also the time to think up and try out any edge cases you can think of, to confirm whether your agent responds appropriately.